krshsl/emo_dairy/README.md

 ## Future Enhancements

-- Statistics and mood trends analysis
+- "More" Statistics and mood trends analysis
 - Export/import functionality for diary data (or you can also manually update the local storage to perform this)
 - Custom emoji support